-The UK has a strong track record in nuclear engineering, but much of its capability has declined over the past two decades.
+The UK has a strong track record in nuclear engineering, but much of its capability has declined over the past three decades.
 With a new generation of nuclear power stations in the UK and worldwide, there are significant opportunities for UK companies to take advantage of this new market.

-Even though the new generation of reactors are being provided by overseas providers (Areva, Westinghouse, Hitachi-GE and CGN), the UK supply chain can capture a significant market share in areas where it has existing capabilities or can rapidly develop new capabilities.
+Even though the new generation of reactors are being provided by overseas providers, the UK supply chain can capture a significant market share in areas where it has existing capabilities or can rapidly develop new capabilities.

 A new nuclear power plant requires a wide range of plant and equipment.
 Components range from specialised equipment such as stainless steel pump casings for the reactor, to conventional items such as tankage and pipework.